davidamichelson/CLAS3350/schedule.md

 “Sacral Topography of the Archbishopric of Ohrid (11th to the 13th centuries)” by Ljubomir Milanović, Senior Research Associate, Institute for Byzantine Studies, Serbian Academy for Sciences and Arts (https://www.byzinst-sasa.rs/eng/about-us).
 This lecture will be held on Thursday, April 20, 2023 at 4:10 PM in the Reading Room (Room 124) of the Divinity School.

-##	Friday, April 21:	Optional Special Class Session with the VU Manuscript Collections
-This is not a class session.
-See *(B)* for assignment details.
 ##	Tuesday, May 2:	9:00-11:00 AM Final Exam Time
 This is a class session.
 Lightning talks will be held during this two hour time period.
 We will use the whole time alotted.